goto40/textX-gui-experiment/docs/editor.md

  * Open Point: check how to link the references to the real objects they point to (in order to allow "go to definition").

+--> textx-tools probably provide suitable modules to overcome some or all of the problems above...

 ## Usage

 Example: textX/examples/mini_examples/edit_example.py